 Creation of Wells score

-In the study “Excluding pulmonary embolism at the bedside without diagnostic imaging: management of patients with suspected pulmonary embolism presenting to the emergency department by using a simple clinical model and d-dimer.” published in 2001, Doctor Phil Wells, along with his colleagues, proposed a system of clinical criteria enabling the assessment of probability of pulmonary embolism.
+In the studypublished in 2001, Doctor Phil Wells, along with his colleagues, proposed a system of clinical criteria enabling the assessment of the probability of pulmonary embolism.

 This system puts patients into specific PE risk groups before even performing advanced biochemical and imaging diagnostic tests.
-The ability to assess the patient right at his/her bedside is one of Wells criteria main advantages, thanks to the fact that it uses only clinical parameters.
-Knowing the likelihood of PE allows a clinician to decide, whether the patient should directly undergo imaging tests or if D-dimer level should be measured first.
-Signs of pulmonary embolism are very unspecific (see Pulmonary embolism symptoms paragraph), so every additional piece of information helps when conducting a successful diagnostic process.
+The ability to assess the patient right at their bedside is one of Wells criteria's main advantages, thanks to the fact that it uses only clinical parameters.
+Knowing the likelihood of a PE allows a clinician to decide whether the patient should directly undergo imaging tests or if they should measure the D-dimer level first.
+Signs of pulmonary embolism are very unspecific (see pulmonary embolism symptoms paragraph), so every additional piece of information helps when conducting a successful diagnostic process.

 How to use our PE calculator?
 What are Wells criteria?

-We will talk about the Wells criteria as well as explaining how to use our PE calculator:
+We will talk about the Wells criteria as well as explain how to use our PE calculator:

-- First, use our Wells score calculator if you suspect that the patient may have a pulmonary embolism.
+First, use our Wells score calculator if you suspect a patient may have a pulmonary embolism.
 The patient also needs to be hemodynamically stable.

-- Thirdly, measure the patient's heart rate.
-You can do it by auscultating the heart, palpating the pulse (e.g., on radial artery) or checking their bedside ECG.
+Thirdly, measure the patient's heart rate.
+You can do it by auscultating the heart, palpating the pulse (e.g., on radial artery), or checking their bedside ECG.
 It is better to combine multiple methods.
-If the patient's heart rate is over 100 beats per minute, they receives an additional 1.5 points in the Wells criteria system.
-We have a smart tool that will help you calculate a patient’s heart rate based on the number of boxes in RR interval in the ECG.
-If you are interested, go our ECG heart rate calculator.
+If the patient's heart rate is over 100 beats per minute, they receive an additional 1.5 points in the Wells criteria system.
+We have a smart tool that will help you calculate a patient's heart rate based on the number of boxes in the RR interval in the ECG.
+If you are interested, go to our ECG heart rate calculator.

-- Next, check whether the patient has had surgery in the last four weeks OR was immobilized during the previous three days.
-If going to the bathroom are the only times when the patient got out of bed, they are still classified as immobilized.
-Surgery and immobilization in the recent past adds another 1.5 points to the Wells score.
+Next, check whether the patient has had surgery in the last four weeks OR was immobilized during the previous three days.
+If going to the bathroom were the only times the patient got out of bed, they are still classified as immobilized.
+Surgery and immobilization in the recent past add another 1.5 points to the Wells score.

-- Verify whether your patient is undergoing cancer treatment OR their treatment for cancer was terminated in the last six months, OR is receiving palliative care due to their cancer.
+Verify whether your patient is undergoing cancer treatment OR their cancer treatment was terminated in the last six months OR is receiving palliative care due to their cancer.
 If any of these conditions is true, the patient gets 1 point on the Wells criteria system.

-- Finally, answer the question whether, in your opinion, pulmonary embolism is the most likely cause of patient's symptoms, OR pulmonary embolism is on par with an alternative diagnosis as a cause of patient's symptoms.
+Finally, answer the question whether, in your opinion, pulmonary embolism is the most likely cause of the patient's symptoms, OR pulmonary embolism is on par with an alternative diagnosis as a cause of the patient's symptoms.
 Many clinicians criticize this criterium because of its subjectivity.
-A system intended to objectify clinical findings has a thoroughly subjective criterium.
-The answer to this criterium may be based only on physicians experience.
+A system intended to objectify clinical findings has thoroughly subjective criterium.
+The answer to this criterium may be based only on a physician's experience.
 It is worth 3 points in the Wells criteria system.

-- Our Wells score calculator will sum up the points from all of your answers and provide you with the correct classification of your patient's risk group.
-For more information, go to the next paragraph.
+Our Wells score calculator will sum up the points from all of your answers and provide you with the correct classification of your patient's risk group.
+For more information, go to the next section.